section-engineering-education/engineering-education/articles/text-to-speech-in-javascript/index.md

 **Start**:

-Let's select the start button and add an `click` event listener to it.
+Let's select the start button and add a `click` event listener to it.

 On click, We should set the `SpeechSynthesisUtterance` instance's text property with the value of the text area.
 Then, we should pass that instance to the `window.speechSynthesis.speak()` method.
 This will start converting the text to speech.